jonnyblevins/BI-Analyst-Skills-Project/6_The_Questions.md

-# Too Long ; Didn't Read :sleeping:
+# Too Long ; Didn't Read :question:

 I like to be conscious of others' time.
 Below please find my solutions for the prompts you've provided.